astranovasky/hypers_videogame/README.md

 Welcome to **Hypers on Mars**, a retro-themed, pixel-art videogame!

-🌌 NFT Integration Potential 🌌
+🌌 NFT Integration potential
-Imagine owning in-game assets as Hypers NFTs or earning HYPERS token rewards for your achievements.
+Imagine owning in-game assets as Hypers NFTS or earning HYPERS token rewards for your achievements.

 ---

 ## 🎥 Watch the Game in Action